 If you have additional resources you’d like me to put on here just send me an email: email@example.com or contact me on Twitter @communikatt.

-If you are interested in finding out more about arts-based clinical options, we are currently implementing an Arts and Mental Innovation Programme out across children’s services in Greater Manchester as part of GM iTHRIVE, find out more.
+If you are interested in finding out more about arts-based clinical options, we are currently implementing an Arts, Culture and Mental Programme out across children’s services in Greater Manchester as part of GM iTHRIVE, find out more.